-- □ The continue statement can be used in while, do-while, and for loops. - □ It causes the remaining statements in the body of the loop to be skipped for the current iteration of the loop. - □ THIS IS NOT A RECOMMENDED CODING TECHNIQUE.
+- The continue statement can be used in while, do-while, and for loops. - It causes the remaining statements in the body of the loop to be skipped for the current iteration of the loop. - Should be used sparingly!

 Example continue in a for Loop